albertllousas/hexagonal-workshop/readme.md

 This workshop is designed in two practical and hands-on consisting in:
 - Understand the **pain** of infrastructure coupling by **making infra changes** on an existent layered architecture codebase.
-- Refactor the code to use Hexagonal Architecture principles.
-- Make the same changes to the hexagonal architecture codebase and see how architecture is mitigating the pain by protecting the domain.
+- Refactor to Hexagonal Architecture and apply the same changes to see how it protects the domain from them.

 ## Prerequisites